 I’ve always enjoyed musical theater and performing on stage.
 God has gifted me with the ability to communicate from a platform in a way that inspires AND also entertains.
 I also love to write and create content.

-Last March, around 4am when I couldn’t sleep, I sat down at my computer and within an hour I had written a one-women show entitled “How to Live a Great Story.”
+It was around 3am and I was wide awake.
+I sat down at my computer and within an hour I had written a one-women show entitled “How to Live a Great Story: Maintaining Your Faith When the Chapters are Rewritten.”
 It was amazing to see how the words and songs lyrics poured out of my fingertips and onto the page with such order and clarity.

 But what do I do with it???